The 13th Month Salary in Belgium

 No. 13th-month pay is separate from any other company bonuses and is mandatory by law.
 The employer cannot decide on the amount of the payment.
 It has to be no less than 1/13th of your gross yearly salary.
 However, they are free to pay more, should they wish to.

-The 13th-month pay is every employee’s right and if an employer does not pay, is late, or does not pay in full, this shall be considered improper salary retention and a serious offense.
+The 13th-month pay is every employee’s right and if an employer does not pay, is late, or does not pay in full, this shall be considered improper salary retention and a serious offence.
 Fines apply for non-compliance with this rule.

 What other countries have 13th Month Pay?